 Working knowledge of English and limited knowledge of another FAO official language (Arabic, Chinese, French, Russian or Spanish).

 Building Effective Relationships

-Tags agribusiness agricultural economics biodiversity climate change climate change mitigation climate smart climate smart agriculture continuous improvement development projects economic research economist environmental economics food policy food security impact evaluation knowledge sharing land use poverty reduction rural poverty standards of conduct sustainable agriculture trainings transparency value chain
+Tags agribusiness agricultural economics biodiversity carbon climate change climate change mitigation climate smart continuous improvement development projects economic research economist environmental economics food policy food security impact evaluation knowledge sharing land use poverty reduction rural poverty standards of conduct sustainable agriculture trainings transparency value chain

 Knowledge Sharing and Continuous Improvement

 Work experience in more than one location or area of work, particularly in field positions is desirable;

 Extent and relevance of experience in collecting and analyzing technical information and data;